 Where to charter?

-When you begin your search, there will almost certainly be thousands of Yachts available through European Yacht Charters in Europe, or Worldwide.
-We have designed our website to make it easy for you to investigate different places quickly, and get information and low prices.
+When you begin your search, there will almost certainly be thousands of Yachts available through Europe, or Worldwide.
+We have designed our website to make it easy for you to investigate different places quickly, and get information.
 Below are a few tips to consider while researching your holiday:

 Time of year

 Don’t go anywhere that you are going to get too much wind.
 Attention to weather conditions is especially important if you are taking a less enthusiastic and/or nervous family along on a charter.
 The primary objective of any family sailing adventure is to make sure that everyone has a great time and wants to go sailing again.

 Hire a skipper

 Most charter companies will not allow you to take a yacht out without a Skipper’s License.
 In addition, unless you have had some years of sailing experience, it’s not advisable to charter a yacht in unfamiliar waters on your own.
 There is no shame in having a paid crew member to help – allowing you to relax and enjoy your holiday.

 Unless you decide to leave everything to a Skipper, it might be an idea to let the charter company know where you intend to sail during your holiday.
 A professional skipper will keep an eye everything on the yacht – including morale and comfort of all on board.
 He/she might suggest that your crew need a little shore time to keep spirits up.
 Lots of decisions will be made during your charter.
 Don’t be afraid to express your wishes to your skipper.
 They will have lots of local knowledge to share with you and ideas of where to sail.
 Just remember, if you end your holiday with a happy family who want to sail more, then you have succeeded.